michael105/michael105/README.md

 <!--
 <img align="right" height="240px" src="comics-cow-aliens-reverse-6173535.jpeg">
+<br> -->
+Seems to me, my other life has been ended.<br>
+Should possibly stop using a pseudonym, doesn't matter anymore.<br>
+Fxxxx idiots
 <br>
 <code>I have not seen a cow,</code>
 <br><code>but only a part which tells me a cow is there;</code> <br> <code>for all the cows I ever saw had hoofs...</code><br>